-Figure 1 shows the structure of Ports 1 and 3, which have internal pull-ups.
+Port Structure Figure 1 shows the structure of Ports, which have internal pull-ups.
 An external source can pull the pin low.
 Each Port pin can be configured either for general-purpose I/O or for its alternate input output function.

-To use a pin for general-purpose output, set or clear the corresponding bit in the Px register (x = 1,3 or 4).
+To use a pin for general-purpose output, set or clear the corresponding bit in the Px register (x = 1 to 4).
 To use a pin for general-purpose input, set the bit in the Px register.
 This turns off the output FET drive.

 To configure a pin for its alternate function, set the bit in the Px register.
-When the latch is set, the "alternate output function" signal controls the output level (see Figure 1).
-The operation of Ports 1, 3 and 4 is discussed further in the "quasi-Bidirectional Port Operation" section.
+When the latch is set, the 'alternate output function' signal controls the output level (See Figure 1).
+The operation of Ports is discussed further in 'Quasi-Bi-directional Port Operation' paragraph.